-As I said before, I’ve met Annette Badland at ‘Dimensions 2015’ in Newcastle.
+As I said before, I’ve met Annette Badland at ‘Dimensions 2013’ in Newcastle.
 It was nice to meet her as she was friendly and easy to talk to.
-She had quite a high-pitched giggle whilst I chatted to her. 😀
+She had quite a high-pitched giggle when I was chatting to her. 😀

 The Slitheen monsters are pretty disgusting and scary.
 They look cute, but they can easily kill people on sight in their hunt.
 They come from Raxacoricofallapatorius and are on a family business on Earth.

-This story has a homely and familiar feel to it, as it is set in London in the modern day with BBC News 24.
+This story has a homely and familiar feel to it, since it’s set in London in the modern day with BBC News 24.
 ‘Blue Peter’ presenter Matt Baker and journalist Andrew Marr make special appearances in this.

 Camille Coduri returns as Jackie Tyler, Rose’s mum.
 Like I said, I’ve met Camile in Bournemouth, August 2015.
-I had a nice chat with her and I shared how much I enjoy her as Jackie in ‘Doctor Who’.
+I had a nice chat with her and shared how much I enjoyed her as Jackie in ‘Doctor Who’.

 Noel Clarke returns as Mickey Smith, Rose’s boyfriend.
 Mickey has been accused with murdering Rose since she’s been away with the Doctor.
-He’s very angry with Rose when she returns back home.
+He’s very angry with Rose once she returns back home.

 Both Christopher Eccleston and Billie Piper are superb in this two-parter.
-The Doctor gets angry when someone kills the space pig and is annoyed with Rose when things get domestic in the TARDIS.
+The Doctor gets angry when someone kills the space pig and gets annoyed with Rose when things get domestic in the TARDIS.

 ‘WORLD WAR THREE’ (Part 2)